follang/docs/docs/900_processor/corutines.md

 }
 ```

-If we want to use the channel within the function, we have to clone the channel's tx and capture with an ananymus subprogram: Once the channels transmitter goes out of scope, it gets disconnected too.
+If we want to use the channel within the function, we have to clone the channel's tx and capture with an ananymus routine: Once the channels transmitter goes out of scope, it gets disconnected too.
 ```
 pro main(): int = {
     var channel: chn[str];                                                      // a channel with four buffer transmitters